 Applicants and Students - How we use your personal information

 Keele University is committed to protecting the privacy and security of your personal information.

-This privacy notice describes how we collect and use personal information about you during and after your academic relationship with us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use personal information about you during and after your academic relationship with us, in accordance with the UK General Data Protection Regulation (UK GDPR).